-These tiny toasts have a light creamy ricotta spread and they’re topped with slightly sweetened fresh cranberry-orange mixture.
+These tiny toasts have a light creamy ricotta spread and they’re topped with a slightly sweetened fresh cranberry-orange mixture.
 They’re a little bit sweet and delicately salty at the same time.
 Oh so good!

 Find your inner Italian soul!
 Fresh figs and burrata cheese with a honey-balsamic drizzle give this appetizer a WOW factor!

 This Smoked Salmon Crostini with Whipped Goat Cheese is made with slightly sweet honey-lemon goat cheese and wild-caught smoked salmon.
 Sweet, salty and smoky, all in one bite.

 Top thin slices of toasted baguette with whipped blue cheese, a slice or two of crisp pear, a sprinkle of lemon zest and a drizzle of honey to make these tasty Blue Cheese Crostini appetizers.

 Whip equal parts of feta cheese and light cream cheese together and spread on cooled crostini.
 Then top with thinly sliced strawberries, gently pressing into the cheese so they don’t fall off.
 Next, drizzle with a little honey and some balsamic glaze.
 And finally, add a fresh mint leaf.
 Serve and devour!

 Need more crostini ideas?
 Here are a few more!

 So simple, but insanely delicious!
 Smear some creamy lemon ricotta cheese on a thin slice of toasted baguette, top it with a slice of fresh, juicy peach, drizzle it all with honey and sprinkle with tiny thyme leaves.

 Soft, sweet warm grapes, nestled into creamy goat cheese, sprinkled with toasted hazelnuts, drizzled with honey, this is one you won't forget!
 No grapes?
 Try this recipe with cherries, instead!
 Roasted Cherry Goat Cheese Crostini

 My personal favourite!
-Sweet soft figs with a hint of citrus spread on a toasted crostini and topped with creamy goat cheese in this easy appetizer!
+Sweet soft figs with a hint of citrus spread on a toasted crostini and topped with creamy goat cheese in this easy appetizer.